Dynamics of self-dual kagome metamaterials and the emergence of fragile topology

-where $E$ represents two SLWFs with angular momentum 1 ($p_x$ and $p_y$ type orbitals), where $1a$ and $2b$ are Wyckoff positions as shown in Fig.~\ref{fig:model}(c).
+where $^1E^2E$ (and $E$) represents two SLWFs with angular momentum 1 ($p_x$ and $p_y$ type orbitals), where $1a$ and $2b$ are Wyckoff positions shown in Fig.~\ref{fig:model}(c).
 In words, this means that irrep labels for bands 3 and 4 are consistent with the \textit{difference} between $p_x-p_y$ type orbitals at position $2b$ (see Fig.~\ref{fig:model}(c); position $2b$ has multiplicity 2 in the unit cell, so in total 4 orbitals in the unit cell) and $p_x-p_y$ type orbitals at position $1a$ (position $1a$ has multiplicity 1 in the unit cell, in total 2 orbitals in the unit cell).
-Furthermore, since the irrep labels of the bands 1-2 are $\Gamma_3 - M_1\oplus M_2 - K_3$ and are consistent with the SLWFs $(E\uparrow G)_{1a}$ (which renders bands 1-2 topologically trivial), together bands 1-4 can be represented by SLWFs $(E\uparrow G)_{2b}$, meaning that bands 1-4 together are topologically trivial.
+Furthermore, since the irrep labels of the bands 1-2 are $\Gamma_3 - M_1\oplus M_2 - K_3$ and are consistent with the SLWFs $(E\uparrow G)_{1a}$ (which renders bands 1-2 topologically trivial), together bands 1-4 can be represented by SLWFs $(^1E^2E\uparrow G)_{2b}$, meaning that bands 1-4 together are topologically trivial.
 This is the distinguishing characteristic of fragile topological bands - addition of trivial bands to them render the topology trivial~\cite{song2020twisted}.
 We also verify the topological non-triviality of bands 3-4 by calculating the winding of hexagonal Wilson Loop (WL)~\cite{bradlyn2019disconnected} (see SM.\ref{sec.2} for details of WL calculation).
-Importantly, here the fragile topology of bands 3-4 is protected by $C_3$ (that this fragile topology only depends on $C_3$, not the mirrors can be understood from the fact that, if we break the mirror symmetry perturbatively such that bands 3-4 are still isolated from other bands, the irrep labels at the HSPs would be $\Gamma_2\oplus\Gamma_3-2M_1-2K_1$, which also correspond to fragile topological bands~\cite{song2020twisted}).
-To our knowledge, this result is the first realization of $C_3$ symmetry-protected fragile topology in a phononic system.
+Importantly, here the fragile topology of bands 3-4 is protected by $C_3$ (that this fragile topology only depends on $C_3$, not the mirrors can be understood from the fact that, if we break the mirror symmetry perturbatively such that bands 3-4 are still isolated from other bands, the irrep labels at the HSPs would be $\Gamma_2\oplus\Gamma_3-2M_1-2K_1$, which also correspond to fragile topological bands~\cite{song2020twisted}). \sg{It is worth noting that the fragile topology of bands 3-4 can be detected just from the band connectivity, namely from the fact that there is a degeneracy at $\Gamma$ and no degeneracy at $K$ -something that trivial bands (that can be represented by SLWF) cannot display, as detailed in SM.\ref{sec.3}.
+This makes the detection of $C_3$ symmetry protected fragile bands in wallpaper group $p31m$ considerably easier than any other type of fragile bands where further explicit calculations are required to confirm nontrivial topology.}